salarsalarsalar/Disney-movies/README.md

 A report containing following items:

-1. Snapshot of the Database Schema designed by your group.
-The database should contain 4 or more tables.
-A detailed description of the database schema is required so that a reader could know the idea behind creation of each table.

-2. Keys and attributes of each table should be clearly shown along with their datatypes.
+1. Keys and attributes of each table should be clearly shown along with their datatypes.

-3. SQL queries to create database, tables, keys, and attributes.
+2. SQL queries to create database, tables, keys, and attributes.

-4. Code of SQL*Loader to load the data into the created tables.
+3. Code of SQL*Loader to load the data into the created tables.
 Add snapshots of codes (both creation and loading) on pdf file.

-5. Submit .txt files that has all code for creating and loading of tables
+4. Submit .txt files that has all code for creating and loading of tables

-6. SQL queries and their result along with the 2-3 liner description which tell the purpose of each query and tells what information we get from each query and obtained results (attach snapshots of output).
+5. SQL queries and their result along with the 2-3 liner description which tell the purpose of each query and tells what information we get from each query and obtained results (attach snapshots of output).
 You can create queries of your own but they should be your own queries and should not be copied from other groups.
 The count of 18 queries is divided as below:

     i.
 3 Queries which use various aggregation functions